rgreenhillbrown/peft-finetuning-for-llms/README.md

-### README.md for LLM Fine-Tuning Using Hugging Face's PEFT
+LLM Fine-Tuning Using HuggingFace's PEFT

 ---

 #### Project Overview

-This project provides a comprehensive solution for fine-tuning large language models (LLMs) using Hugging Face's Parameter-Efficient Fine-Tuning (PEFT) framework.
+This project provides a comprehensive solution for fine-tuning large language models (LLMs) using HuggingFace's Parameter-Efficient Fine-Tuning (PEFT) framework.
 It includes a user-friendly graphical user interface (GUI) for easy interaction with the model training and inference processes.
 The project is structured into three main modules:

 1. **GUI (`gui.py`)**: A Kivy-based interface that allows users to initiate and monitor training and inference tasks.
 2. **Inference Module (`inference_module.py`)**: Handles the loading and running of PEFT-based models for inference.
-3. **Training Module (`training_module.py`)**: Facilitates the training of language models using the PEFT framework with customizable configuration.
+3. **Training Module (`training_module.py`)**: Facilitates the training of language models using the PEFT framework with customisable configuration.

 #### Features